voyagermesh/voyager/docs/guides/ingress/http/single-service.md

 request header, and/or none of the paths match url of request.

 This Ingress will forward traffic to `test-service` if request comes from the host `appscode.example.com` only.
-Other requests will be forwarded to default backend.
+Other requests will be forwarded to default backend, `default-service`.

 Default Backend also supports `headerRules` and `rewriteRules`.